Another year is almost history. As we ring out the old and ring in the new, seen around town are some signs of times gone by:

 Eighty cents per car: One of Fort Worth’s yoostabe drive-in theaters, the Meadowbrook, on Riverside Drive.
 Today homeless people use the theater’s screen for shelter.

-Three more yoostabes: Azle Theater on Azle Avenue, Berry Theater on Hemphill Street, Isis Theater on North Main Street.
+Three more yoostabes: Azle Theater on Azle Avenue, Berry Theater on Hemphill Street, Poly Theater on Vaughn Boulevard.
 The Azle Theater building recently housed a Zumba center.
-The Berry Theater is vacant.
-The new owner of the Isis hopes to restore the theater.
+The Berry and Poly have been vacant for years.